alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/01_raii-and-the-rule-of-five/constructor-basics/README.md

   }
   ```

-  - But if we do try this and benchmark, we will see the performance dropping,
+  - But if we do try this and benchmark, we will see the performance dropping
-    instead of going up.
+    (compared with the navie version without `std::move()`), instead of going up.
     What happens?

 - This is because ISO C++ standard has something beyond (and before
   the introduction of) the move constructor (and to a large extent makes move